grafana/mimir/docs/sources/architecture/querier.md

 At startup, queriers lazily download the bucket index upon the first query received for a given tenant, cache it in memory and periodically keep it up to date.
 The bucket index contains the list of blocks and block deletion marks of a tenant, which is later used during the query execution to find the set of blocks that need to be queried for the given query.

-Given the bucket index removes the need to scan the bucket, it brings few benefits:

-1. The querier is expected to be ready shortly after startup.
-2. Lower volume of API calls to object storage.
+Running with the bucket index enabled reduces querier startup time and reduces the volume of API calls to object storage.

 ### Bucket index disabled